Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Below you find an overview of the variables used in this example program.
-The Pickit variables, in 40 range, can't be changed.
+The Pickit variables, in the 40 range, can't be changed by the user.
 All other variables can be adapted according the changes you want to apply to this example program.

 +-----------+----------------------------+---------------------------------------------------------------------------------------------------+-------------+